 Candidates are selected based on their expertise and experience in relation to the seat for which they are applying, community and professional affiliations, and views regarding the protection and management of marine resources.
-Applicants who are chosen as members should expect to serve a three-year term.
-Service on the council is on a volunteer basis.
+Applicants who are chosen as primary or alternate members should expect to serve a three-year term.

-Future recruitments and instructions for application will be announced and published to this page.
-If you have any questions about recruitment please contact Cindy Among-Serrao, Sanctuary Advisory Council Coordinator, via e-mail at Cindy.Among-Serrao@noaa.gov or by phone at 808-725-5923.
+The deadline for submitting applications is by 5:00 p.m.
+HST on Friday, September 9, 2022.
+Instructions and the application form can be downloaded below.
+Before submitting the application, please read the Council Charter to familiarize yourself with the council's roles and responsibilities.
+If you have any questions about recruitment please contact Cindy Among-Serrao, Sanctuary Advisory Council Coordinator, via e-mail at Cindy.Among-Serrao@noaa.gov or by phone at 808-731-8456.

 Additional information about sanctuary advisory councils, as well as links to council charters and the National Advisory Council Handbook, can be found on the NOAA Office of National Marine Sanctuaries website.